MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 You must consider the following when configuring the Environment Variables proxy bypass list string:

-- Parameters must be separated with comma “,”.
+- Parameters must be separated with comma `,`.
 - CIDR notation to bypass subnets must be used.
-- Asterisk “*” as wildcards to bypass subnets or domain names is not supported.
+- Asterisk `*` as wildcards to bypass subnets or domain names isn't supported.
-- Dots “.”
-Should be used as wildcards to bypass domain names or local services.
-For example .contoso.com or .svc
+- Dots `.` Should be used as wildcards to bypass domain names or local services.
+For example `.contoso.com` or `.svc`.
-- Proxy name must be specified with http:// and the port for both HTTP_PROXY and HTTPS_PROXY variables.
-For example, http://192.168.1.250:8080.
+- Proxy name must be specified with `http://` and the port for both HTTP_PROXY and HTTPS_PROXY variables.
+For example, `http://192.168.1.250:8080`.
-- .svc bypass is for AKS internal services communication in Linux notation.
+- `.svc` bypass is for AKS internal services communication in Linux notation.
 This is required for ARB and AKS.
 - AKS requires to bypass the following subnets.
 10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16.
-These subnets will be added to the environment variables bypass list automatically if they are not defined.
+These subnets will be added to the environment variables bypass list automatically if they aren't defined.
-- The use of “<local>” strings is not supported in the proxy bypass list.
+- The use of `<local>` strings isn't supported in the proxy bypass list.

 ### Confirm and remove the Environment Variables proxy configuration